MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-release-notes.md

 * Fixed a bug where the Uploader was throwing regex exceptions after a failed build.

 * Added a check for potential null reference exception when publishing assets.

+### Content Performance Analyzer (CPA)

+* Batch counts reported by the Content Performance Analyzer and the Mesh Performance Profiler are now more accurately counted based on Unity's SRP batcher markers.

+    >[!Note]
+    >Batch counts will no longer be reported outside of the Unity editor because they can't be accurately counted in release builds.

+## Resolved product issues

+* This issue: "a privacy statement for the `com.microsoft.mesh.toolkit` package gets truncated when viewed in the **Unity Package Manager** in the package description section" -- has been fixed.